 What Is Early Action?

-If you’re accepted early action, you can wait till spring to make your decision, giving you more time to go over other applications and financial aid packages.
+If you’re accepted early action, you can wait until spring to make your decision, which gives you more time to review other offers of admission and financial aid packages.

 Should I Apply Early?

 Students who are confident in their early decision choice have done extensive research.
-They figure out if the college is a good match academically, socially, and geographically.
-They also need to consider if the school accepts students who are in their academic range for SAT scores, GPA, and class rank.
+They figure out if the college is a good match academically, financially, socially, and geographically.
+They also need to consider if the school accepts students in their academic range for SAT scores, GPA, and class rank.

 What’s Good and Bad About Applying Early?